ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react-capacitor/style.md

 ### `src/theme/styles.css`

 **Note:** this file does not exist, you will need to create it yourself.
+Be sure to also import it in your `App.tsx` file just like the `variables.css` file is.

 It is best to do as much styling as possible globally to give the application a consistent look and feel.
-Notice the existing imports.
-This is also a best practice.
-Create files that group the styles together in a manner that makes sense for the application.

 For this training application, we don't have a lot of extra styling so we will put the styles right into the `src/theme/styles.css` file:

 ```css
 .primary-value {